Islands in Bianchi type-I Universe: Introduction

 \section{Introduction}

 The black hole information paradox is a long-standing theoretical physics puzzle arising from the apparent conflict between quantum mechanics and general relativity.
-Stephen Hawking\cite{hawking1975particle,hawking1976breakdown} applied the semi-classical quantum field theory approach in curved space-time and revealed that black holes emit radiation, known as Hawking radiation.
+Hawking\cite{hawking1975particle,hawking1976breakdown} applied the semiclassical quantum field theory approach in curved space-time and revealed that black holes emit radiation, known as Hawking radiation.
 The calculation suggested that the final state of radiation would retain information only about the initial state's total mass, electric charge and angular momentum, implying information loss.
 This conflicts with the principle of unitarity in quantum mechanics, which asserts that a pure state should evolve into a pure state.
-This is also apparent from the Bekenstein area bound, which states that the entropy of a region is bounded by its surface area in Planck units\cite{bekenstein1981universal},

-This bound is violated as the black hole evaporates, causing its area - and consequently the Bekenstein-Hawking entropy - to decrease.
-However, the fine-grained entropy of the Hawking radiation continues to increase, eventually exceeding the Bekenstein entropy.
+As the black hole evaporates, its area---and, consequently, the Bekenstein-Hawking entropy---decreases.
+Regarding the radiation, initially its entropy is zero.
+As the black hole evaporates, the fine-grained entropy of the Hawking radiation increases without bound.

-Don Page\cite{page1993information,page1993average} later proposed that for the process to be unitary, the entropy of the radiation should follow the Page curve, initially increasing and then decreasing back to zero as the black hole evaporates, indicating a return to a pure state.
-Recent developments in semi-classical gravity have demonstrated that the Page curve can be reproduced by using the Quantum Extremal Surface (QES) prescription for computing the von Neumann entropy of the radiation\cite{ryu2006aspects,ryu2006holographic,hubeny2007covariant,faulkner2013quantum,engelhardt2015quantum}.
-After the Page time, when the above-given area bound is violated, an entanglement island\cite{almheiri2019entropy,almheiri2020page,almheiri2020replica,penington2020entanglement,penington2022replica,lewkowycz2013generalized}--a disconnected region from the reference system--appears.
-The entanglement island contributes to the QES formula after the Page time and gives the correct radiation entropy.
-The island formula gives the (fine-grained) radiation entropy,
+Page\cite{page1993information,page1993average} later proposed that for the process to be unitary, the entropy of the radiation should follow the Page curve, initially increasing and then decreasing back to zero as the black hole evaporates, indicating a return to a pure state.
+Recent developments in semiclassical gravity have demonstrated that the Page curve can be reproduced by using the quantum extremal surface (QES) prescription for computing the entropy of the radiation\cite{ryu2006aspects,ryu2006holographic,hubeny2007covariant,faulkner2013quantum,engelhardt2015quantum}.
+After the Page time, when the black hole radiated away half of its entropy, an entanglement island\cite{almheiri2019entropy,almheiri2020page,almheiri2020replica,penington2020entanglement,penington2022replica,lewkowycz2013generalized}\footnote{These models do not have an explicit construction of the replica wormhole.
+An explicit construction of these is followed in higher-dimensional holographic models\cite{geng2024replica}. }---a disconnected region from the reference system---appears.
+The entropy of a nongravitational system $R$ is computed using the island formula, a generalized version of the Ryu-Takayanagi (RT) formula for holographic entanglement entropy.
+It is expressed as,